FCOO/fcoo-application/README.md

 where `1.2.3` responses to a [version](#version)

 **NOTE that the version must be added both in the `"dependencies"` and the `"resolutions"` section**

+### Embedded options from `gruntfile.js`

+### Embedding options into html-, js-, and css-files
+When building an application by running the command `>grunt build` (see [fcoo-grunt-plugin](https://github.com/FCOO/fcoo-grunt-plugin)) the options in `gruntfile.js: options.application` will be embedded into all html-, js-, and css-files
+The position for the options must be marked with `{APPLICATION_ID` where `ID` is the upper case of the name name in `options.application`

+	//In gruntfile.js
+	...
+	options: {
+	    application: {
+	         "id"      : 248,
+             "name"    : "The name of the application", "myOption": true
+	    }
+	}

+	//In a js-file
+	var applicationId = "{APPLICATION_ID}",
+		applicationName = "{APPLICATION_NAME}",
+		myOptions = "{APPLICATION_MYOPTION}";

+	//After >grunt build
+	var applicationId = "248",
+		applicationName = "The name of the application", myOptions = "true";

+NOTE that all embedded options will be as strings.

+Tree functions is provided to use default values during development:

+	function getApplicationOption( fullEmbedString, developmentValue )
+	function getApplicationBooleanOption( fullEmbedString, developmentValue )
+	function getApplicationNumberOption( fullEmbedString, developmentValue )

+	var applicationId = getApplicationNumberOption( "{APPLICATION_ID}", 0 ),
+		applicationName = getApplicationOption( "{APPLICATION_NAME}", "The Name" ),
+		myOptions = getApplicationBooleanOption( "{APPLICATION_MYOPTION}", false );

 ----
 ## Default options and installed packages